Ahteesh0/Rock-eBOOT/README.md

 ```

-# Creatin FLASH-keys image
+# Creating FLASH-keys image
 These are instructions for creating an image for flashing OTP keys.
-The created image contains keys in clear text; do not distribute it.
+The created image contains keys in clear text, do not distribute it.

 clean dirs
 ```bash